felixarntz/theme-boilerplate/README.md

 ## Features

-The following is a non-comprehensive list of features in addition to everything that \_s supports (or will support soon):
+The following is a non-comprehensive list of features in addition to everything that \_s supports:

+* Gutenberg supported
+* Full Customizer support, mostly with JavaScript-powered live previews
 * Very lightweight: No jQuery anywhere, only 1 CSS and 1 JavaScript asset to load in a regular request
 * Usage of CSS Grid and Flexbox, thus less unnecessary `div`s
 * SVG icon set loaded in the footer, with an easy-to-use utility function to print icons in an accessible way
-* Gutenberg supported
-* Full Customizer support, mostly with JavaScript-powered live previews
 * Dynamic detection of post type support for different features and taxonomies
 * Customizer panel for content type options: For each post type, it can be individually decided whether information like date, author, taxonomies etc. should be displayed or not
 * Customizer section for sidebar settings, with three sidebar modes: